-Firstly, you can get rid of your screenshot layer, we're done with tracing.
+Firstly, you can get rid of your screenshot layer, because we're done with tracing.
 Secondly, select all your street paths and go to Object > Path > Outline Stroke.
 Lastly, select all your street names and go to Type > Create Outlines.
 With everything now suitably turned into objects, you can scale your map.

-Make sure it's rotated to whichever angle you find most suitable, unlock all layers, select all (Command + A) and go to Object > Transform > Scale.
+Make sure it's rotated to whichever angle you find most suitable, unlock all layers, Select All (Command-A) and go to Object > Transform > Scale.
 Choose to vertically scale to 60% (I've found this to be an appropriate amount) and click OK.

-Open a new document and place on the first layer some suitable photos of one of your chosen buildings.
+Open a New Document and place on the first layer some suitable photos of one of your chosen buildings.
 In the layer properties, choose to dim images as we did with our screenshot at the beginning of the tutorial.
 Lock the layer and create a second one on which to begin drawing your building.

 Now you need to refer back to your original drawing.
 The dimensions of your building's original footprint (of course, it's since been scaled) will determine the dimensions of your building's faces.
 Given that the footprints were likely rotated, the bounding box won't give you the correct dimensions any more.
-Instead, select the Measure tool and measure (fairly accurately) the two relevant sides of the building.
+Instead, select the Measure Tool and measure (fairly accurately) the two relevant sides of the building.

-Upon clicking and dragging your Measure tool, the Info palette will pop up giving you all the relevant information about what you're doing.
-For the Distance of what you're measuring, refer to the D value (in this case 12.991mm, but we can safely call that 13mm).
+Upon clicking and dragging your Measure Tool, the Info palette will pop up giving you all the relevant information about what you're doing.
+For the Distance of what you're measuring, refer to the D value (in this case 12.991 mm, but we can safely call that 13 mm).

 With each of your two (grouped) faces, use the Transform palette and scale proportionately to match the appropriate wall dimension.
 Once you've done both, make sure their heights are equal.

 OK, you've worked out the dimensions of your walls as they would be in the 2D version of your illustration.
 Now go back to your scaled version and grab a copy of the building footprint you're working on.
-Paste it to wherever you're working on your building and position your two walls flush with each other, their corresponding corners matching along with the footprint as shown below.
+Paste it to wherever you're working on your building, and position your two walls flush with each other, their corresponding corners matching along with the footprint as shown below.

 Your walls are in position.
 Now it should become clear why we chose to create the footprint elements as rooftops.
-Select the rooftop (locking the walls with Command + 2 will make this easier) and with Shift held down drag it directly upwards until it meets the top of the walls.
+Select the rooftop (locking the walls with Command-2 will make this easier) and with Shift held down, drag it directly upwards until it meets the top of the walls.

-I've switched to Outline View (Command + Y) in order to clearly see where my paths are.
-This is advisable to make sure all your corners meet properly and it also makes the following step easier.
+I've switched to Outline View (Command-Y) in order to clearly see where my paths are.
+This is advisable to make sure all your corners meet properly, and it also makes the following step easier.

-Your roof needs pitch, so with the Direct Selection tool select all the adjoining central anchor points.
-Either use the Up Arrow Key or drag with the mouse, until your roof has reached it's correct pitch.
+Your roof needs pitch, so with the Direct Selection Tool select all the adjoining central anchor points.
+Either use the Up Arrow Key or drag with the mouse, until your roof has reached its correct pitch.
 It's likely you'll be able to see only two or three rooftop faces of your original four, depending on how steep the roof is.
 Color them and unlock your walls.

 #937C6A and a Multiply Transparency.
-Place a small piece of shade on the ground (wherever is appropriate), you'll also notice in this case a secondary piece of roof, added afterwards and running parallel to the smaller of the outer walls.
+Place a small piece of shade on the ground (wherever is appropriate).
+You'll also notice in this case a secondary piece of roof, added afterwards and running parallel to the smaller of the outer walls.

 Group your building together and make sure it's correctly placed on your map, preferably on a new layer for 3D buildings.